jacksonrayhamilton/context-coloring/README.md

 A "scopifier" is a CLI program that reads a buffer's contents from stdin and writes a JSON array of numbers to stdout.
 Every three numbers in the array represent a range of color.
-For instance, if I fed the following string of JavaScript code to a scopifier,
+For instance, if I fed the following string of JavaScript code to a scopifier:

 ```js
 var a = function () {};
 ```

-then the scopifier would produce the following array:
+Then the scopifier would produce the following array:

 ```js
 [1,24,0,9,23,1]